ComponentKitchen/litJSX/README.md

 ## Components

-Components are stateless functional components that take a `props` object as their sole parameter and return either a DOM element or a string:
+Components are stateless functional components that take a `props` object as their sole parameter and return a string:

 ```js
 const jsxToText = require('litjsx');